Fann Mountains: Peaks, lakes and access

 There are many lakes in the Fanns.The best known are Alaudin lakes in the Chapdara River valley, Kulikalon Lakes on the northern slope of Chimtarga peak, Big Allo Lake and Iskanderkul Lake.

-There is a stunning mountain range in Western Tajikistan, near the city of Punjikent, which surprises tourists with its vivid, ever-changing colours.
+There is a stunning mountain range in Western Tajikistan, near the city of Panjakent, which surprises tourists with its vivid, ever-changing colours.
 This are known as the Seven Lakes, Haftkul, or even Marguzor Lakes.
-In Tadjiki it means seven lakes (named after the largest lake in the group).
+In Tajik it means seven lakes (named after the largest lake in the group).

 The best time for visiting is late June–mid-September for trekking and July–August for mountaineering, when the weather is usually at its best.
 Access is generally from Panjakent, which can be reached either from Dushanbe or Samarkand.